Composer: Mick

 Recording locations: S.I.R.

-Studios & Capitol Studios, Los Angeles
+Studios & Capitol Studios, Los Angeles, USA

 Producers: